Helguera/WatchMyPrinterBot/README.md

-# WachMyPrinterBot
+# WatchMyPrinterBot

 WatchMyPrinterBot (**WMPBot**) is a Telegram Bot made to check how your 3D printer is working when you are not at home.
 Basically it records a video of the seconds that you want and send it to your Telegram App (desktop, web or mobile).

 It's  **important** to know that this bot is not allocated on a public server.
-So you have to download it and execute it on a machine (preferible a Raspberry Pi) with a camera connected to it.
-There is a full-exaplained tutorial below, don't worry.
+So you have to download it and execute it on a machine (preferably a Raspberry Pi) with a camera connected to it.
+There is a full-explained tutorial below, don't worry.

 ## Commands